| | We will be glad to conduct this Open

 restarting the operating system, Web server, and file server are

+permitted.
 Patches are defined as any changes

 to the operating system, Web server, or file server that alter the programming